aegray/openfocals/README.md

-For building, I've taken out my amazon api key (used for authenticating alexa), ssl certificates and private keys (used for intercepting cloud traffic), and a keystore file, which means by default some features will not work.
+For building, I've taken out my amazon api key (used for authenticating alexa), ssl certificates and private keys (used for intercepting cloud traffic), and a keystore file, which means by default some features will not work if you build yourself.

 I'll add build directions and information soon on how to provide this for yourself...